Main House Tours:

 This is an added option to your tour.
 Compromised of items inherited from the private collection of Stewart Barney Kean with a mission to promote fire safety and education for children and adults.
 Home to a unique collection of New Jersey firehouse memorabilia, including three historic engine, the Liberty Hall Firehouse Museum reveals how brave firefighters extinguished a blaze more than 200 years ago.
 Our three historic engines include: 1911 American LaFrance Metropolitan Steam Pumper, 1927 American LaFrance Fire Engine once owned by the City of Union, New Jersey, and 1928 Seagrave Fire Engine once owned by City of Elizabeth, New Jersey.
-There is also a 1950s Mack Firetruck housed outside the museum which can be played on.
+Outside the Firehouse, you will also find a 1950s Mack Firetruck which can be played on.